marklogic-community/corb2/README.md

 ### Downloads
 Please download latest release from https://github.com/marklogic/corb2/releases.

-Corb v2.2.0 or later requires marklogic-xcc-8.0.*.jar or later to run.
+CoRB v2.2.0 or later requires marklogic-xcc-8.0.*.jar or later to run.
 Please note that xcc 8 is backwards compatible up to MarkLogic 5.
 Also, please use java 1.7 or later for running corb.

 To build corb using ant, please specify java.library.user folder in the build.properties file and place marklogic-xcc-8.0.*.jar in this folder.
 Please update build.xml for building corb with a later version of xcc jar.